-A recovering addict may have to deal with a psychological problem that led to the addiction in the first place.
+A recovering drug and alcohol users may have to deal with a psychological problem that led to the addiction in the first place.

 Although not an official psychological diagnosis, “King Baby Syndrome” is widely recognised by therapists.

 A person with King Baby Syndrome is more likely to use a lot of drugs and alcohol than others.
 Hurtful childhood experiences often lead to the disorder, as is the case for so many other problems.

 Someone with King Baby Syndrome thinks of themselves as the center of the universe.
 They are “kings” in the sense that they are narcissistic and boss others around.